This article may contain compensated links. See our full disclosure here

 The Venetian Republic lasted 1200 years and blazed a trail for city states and nations to come.
 Built on the successes of merchants who traveled east in search of fortune, proudly independent Venice grew wealthy and strong.
 Though its power as a city state diminished over the centuries, the buildings and beauty of this magnificent past remain.
 And the spirit of its people continues.

-In this episode you’ll meet Monica Cesarato who is passionate about showing the world not just the monuments of her city but also its people and their passions.
-From artisans making centuries old crafts to kids playing the squares or campi of the city, she believes they are the fabric of Venice that you shouldn’t miss when you visit.
+We talk to meet Monica Cesarato who is passionate about showing the world not just the monuments of her city but also its people and their passions.
+From artisans making centuries-old crafts to kids playing the squares or campi of the city, she believes they are the fabric of Venice that you shouldn’t miss when you visit.

 Monica shares a unique crowdfunded project Anima Veneziana, a film to promote Venice as a living city beyond the glitz, glamor and crowds of St Mark’s square.click here to subscribe to podcast updates